 3.4.
 Expansions for w-Knots.
-The notion of "an expansion" (or "a universal finite type invariant") for w-knots (or v-knots) is defined in complete analogy with the parallel notion for ordinary knots (e.g. [BN1]), except replacing double points (\times) with semi-virtual crossings (\times and \times) and replacing chord diagrams by arrow diagrams.
-Alternatively, it is the same as an expansion for w-braids (Definition 2.11), with the obvious replacement of w-braids by wknots.
-Just as in the cases of ordinary knots and/or w-braids, the existence of an expansion $Z : \{w-knots\} \rightarrow \mathcal{A}^w(\uparrow)$ is equivalent to the statement "every weight system integrates", i.e., "every degree m linear functional on $\mathcal{A}^w(\uparrow)$ is the mth derivative of a type m invariant of long w-knots".
+The notion of "an expansion" (or "a universal finite type invariant") for w-knots (or v-knots) is defined in complete analogy with the parallel notion for ordinary knots (e.g. [BN1]), except replacing double points (X) with semi-virtual crossings (X and X) and replacing chord diagrams by arrow diagrams.
+Alternatively, it is the same as an expansion for w-braids (Definition 2.11), with the obvious replacement of w-braids by w-knots.
+Just as in the cases of ordinary knots and/or w-braids, the existence of an expansion $Z: \{w-knots\} \to \mathcal{A}^w(\uparrow)$ is equivalent to the statement "every weight system integrates", i.e., "every degree m linear functional on $\mathcal{A}^w(\uparrow)$ is the mth derivative of a type m invariant of long w-knots".